-To develop their muscle mass, women and men must in principle train in the same way: at least 60% of their maximum power.
+To develop their muscle mass, women and men must train in the same way: at least 60% of their maximum power.

 It’s important to note that gaining muscle and losing fat simultaneously is physiologically impossible; the two must therefore be spread over two different periods of time.